 While restoring the reefs is an important step forward, there are other threats to our native fish lurking below the surface, such as round goby and rusty crawfish.
 These two invasive species are egg predators that concentrate in spawning areas, where they can be found feasting on the eggs and larvae of native fish.

 The Conservancy and its partners are researching, developing and testing the next round of treatment methods that will give us safe and effective ways to fight these invasive species.
-Trapping methods are already being used to catch rusty crayfish on the reefs in Grand Traverse Bay, and we’re testing other methods at our facility on Beaver Island.
+Trapping methods are already being used to catch rusty crayfish on the reefs in Grand Traverse Bay, and we’ve tested other methods at a facility on Beaver Island.
 We’ve also formed partnerships with Central Michigan University and the state of Minnesota, which bring new allies, new resources, and new ideas to the fight.

 Our weakened native fisheries face an uphill battle against invasive species.
 We hope that what we discover through this next phase of testing and research, combined with our pre-existing strategies, can help restore our aquatic food web and secure our native fisheries for years to come.